About the Social History Postgraduate course

 You will work in small groups or individually with research-active historians throughout your period of study.
-Our history team has strengths in many areas and you will benefit from their expertise in urban history, the history of crime, environmental history, imperialism, sexuality and gender, migration, popular culture and social movement history.
+The School of Cultural Studies & Humanities has strengths in many areas and you will benefit from the expertise of our academic staff in a range of areas, including urban history, the history of crime, environmental history, imperialism, sexuality and gender, migration, popular culture and social movement history.

 Dr Grainne Goodwin Dr Grainne GoodwinSenior Lecturer

 Our course is taught by world-class researchers who specialise in areas such as environmental history, national and global histories of crime and urban history.
 You’ll also have opportunities to participate in rich and lively historical research outside of class through the Centre for Culture and the Arts, Leeds Cultural History Seminar programme and the Royal Historical Society Postgraduate Speakers Series.Grainne's research explores the evolution of the modern travel guidebook through the John Murray's Handbook for Travellers series, which covered countries as far afield as India, Switzerland and Japan.
 She is currently working on a book on these pioneering Victorian travel guides connecting themes of modernity, tourism and travel publishing, which feed directly into the module 'Journeys and Discoveries' which you'll be taught on this course.

 See further information on financing your studies.

 See further information on fees and finance on our Financing Your Studies webpage.